FSGeoff/readMe-gen/README.md

 THEN I am taken to the corresponding section of the README
 =========================

-Installation Instructions:
+Installation Instructions:\n
 Installed the JSON package to track dependencies and installed NPM Inquirer
 =========================

-Usage Information:
+Usage Information:\n
 The application will be used as a time-saving way to prepare a README.md file
 =========================

-Contribution Guidelines:
+Contribution Guidelines:\n

 1. Initial JSON package
 2. NPM Inquirer
 3. # Development by Geoff Nix

-Testing Instructions:
+Testing Instructions:\n
 Application has been tested extensively in the terminal
 =========================

-QUESTIONS
+QUESTIONS\n